Gamma (wrestler): Professional wrestling career

-Yoshito Sugamoto began his career in Michinoku Pro Wrestling when he entered their dojo along with Makoto Saito and Susumu Mochizuki.
+Yoshihito Sugamoto began his career in Michinoku Pro Wrestling when he entered their dojo along with Makoto Saito and Susumu Mochizuki.
 He wrestled in several dark matches against Wellington Wilkins, but eventually left the promotion before gaining any status.
 A year later, he joined Osaka Pro Wrestling.

 Osaka Pro Wrestling (1999–2005)

 Sugamoto spent some years in the low card of Osaka Pro until finally breaking up in 2001, where he adopted the ring name of Gamma and the gimmick of a young punk.
 Turning heel, he joined Dick Togo's stable FLUXxx, whose leadership he inherited after Togo departed.
 Flanked by Big Boss MA-G-MA and Daio QUALLT, he achieved OPW's top heel status and feuded with Super Delfín and the rest of babyface wrestlers of the company.
 This lasted until 2003, when his henchmen betrayed him, kicked him out of the faction and renamed it Kishiwada Gurentai.
 Now as a face, Gamma allied himself with Delfín and his people and formed a tag team with Takehiro Murahama.
 However, a recurrent shoulder injury impeded him from recovering momentum, and in April 2005 he decided to leave the promotion.